Skip to content

 FieldDescription

-a through fMathematical coefficients that map touch positions to screen positions.
+a through fAffine transform coefficients that map raw touch positions to screen positions.
 Set automatically during calibration.
-Don’t edit these manually unless you know what you’re doing.
+Don’t edit these by hand.

 Touch Device Override (input.touch_device)